isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 <h4><strong>Eric Seow: Guiding Clinical Research and Growing Minds</strong></h4>
 <p>Eric Seow, a Senior Clinical Research Associate (CRA) and Trainer at
 <a href="https://www.scri.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI),</a>embodies the balance
 between career aspirations and family commitments.
-With three children aged 14, 11, and 8, Eric's journey as a father mirrors his dedication to his career in clinical research.</p>
+With three children, 14-year-old Edward, 11-year-old Xin Chun, and 8-year-old Yi En, Eric's journey as a father mirrors his dedication to his career in clinical research.</p>
 <p>October 2024 marks his fifth year at SCRI, a period during which he has
 had the opportunity to embark on several meaningful projects, such as the
 <a href="https://pubmed.ncbi.nlm.nih.gov/35543372/" rel="noopener noreferrer nofollow" target="_blank">PRIBIVAC</a>study with the National Centre for Infectious Diseases (NCID),